ReadingService¶

 Extend

-serializes the internal states.
-Called inDataLoader2.state_dict
+ReadingServiceserializes the internal states.
+Called inDataLoader2.state_dict.

-- abstract restore(datapipe: IterDataPipe | MapDataPipe, serialized_state: bytes) IterDataPipe | MapDataPipe ¶
+- abstract restore(datapipe: IterDataPipe | MapDataPipe, serialized_state: bytes) IterDataPipe | MapDataPipe¶

 datapipe – original

-serialized_state – The serialized state of internal state used to restore the state of the adapted
+DataPipegraph before adapted byReadingServiceserialized_state – The serialized state of internal state used to restore the state of the adapted

 - Returns: